-- Admissions 101: Finding the Right College For You
+- Admissions 101: Finding Your Fit

 This session will help you define what is important to you as you build your list of colleges for consideration.
 For many students, location, campus culture, class size, and cost all play a part in forming that final list.
 Hear how to gather accurate information, how to interpret statistics, how to document a “campus vibe” and how to make sense of all the various data points as you research and visit the campuses that most interest you.

 Presented by Carol Lee Conchar

 You’re taking great classes, and you’ve visited lots of colleges.
 Next stop: the actual application!
 Review important information about understanding which colleges use which application platforms, what it means to be test optional, the value of a good personal statement, when to ask for letters of recommendation (and whom to ask for them), and how to present your activities in a way that tells your story of leadership and community engagement.

 Our previous videos got you ready to submit your application, and now it’s time to write your essay.
 We know this can be one of the hardest or most intimidating parts of the college application, and it can be hard to know where to start.
 In this session, get some tips and tricks on how to write an incredible essay that will represent you well and help colleges learn more about you.